openforis/fra-platform/server/definitions/en/tad.md

 1. Includes areas where ownership is unclear or disputed.

-## 4b Holder of management rights of public forests
+## 4b Management rights of public forests

 ### MANAGEMENT RIGHTS OF PUBLIC FORESTS _(Supplementary term)_